-Shelf-life variability is a significant problem for fresh produce but one that many in the industry are unaware.
+Shelf-life variability of produce is a significant problem but one that many in the industry are unaware.
 It’s easy to assume that all pallets harvested from the same field on the same day will have the same amount of freshness or shelf-life.
 Unfortunately, that’s simply not true.
 There’s a lot of variability.
 A LOT.

 Many people will tell you that the main causes of produce shelf-life variability occur at the grocery store.
 Why?
 Because that’s where premature spoilage becomes visible – the produce reaches a point where it’s either not salable or it has to be marked down for rapid sale.
 Therefore, someone at the store must have mishandled it.